inria-thoth/cyanure/docs/sphinx/source/tutorials.rst

 In the next example, we use the squared hinge loss with :math:`\ell_1`-regularization, choosing the regularization parameter such that the obtained solution has about 10\% non-zero coefficients.
+It runs on 16 threads.
 We also fit an intercept.::

     from cyanure.estimators import Classifier